-A test will normally last between 1.5 and 2 hours and is made up of three sections.
+A polygraph / lie detector test will normally last between 1.5 and 2 hours and is made up of three sections.
 The pre-test interview, the test itself and the post-test discussion.

-The answer does depend on a number of factors that your examiner will talk through with you.
-In most case the accuracy level will vary from 80%-95%.
+The answer does depend on a number of factors that your polygraph examiner will talk through with you.
+In most cases the accuracy of the lie detector test level will vary from 80%-95%.

-When you take a test with us, you will be given your results straight after the test.
+When you take a test with us, you will be given your polygraph test results straight after the test.
 These will be verbal to begin with, with a written report 24 hours later.

-In most cases your prescribed medication will not affect the results of a test?
-Once your examiner knows what you are taking, they will be able to give you a definite answer.
+In most cases your prescribed medication will not affect the results of a lie detector test?
+Once your polygraph examiner knows what you are taking, they will be able to give you a more definitive answer.

-The short answer is yes, you will be asked not to take any recreational drugs in the 24 hours before a Polygraph test.
+The short answer is yes, you will be asked not to take any recreational drugs in the 24 hours before a Polygraph / lie detector test.

 No and no. Any Polygraph test needs to be made up of a number of different questions.
-All the questions serve a purpose during the test and should never be missed out.
+All the questions serve a purpose during the lie detector test and should never be missed out.

 No, it takes a great deal of training to be able to ask questions during a polygraph test.

-No, you and the examiner will contract and agree all the question before the test starts.
-A qualified examiner will never ask a trick or surprise question.
+No, you and the polygraph examiner will construct and agree all the questions before the lie detector test starts.
+A qualified polygraph examiner will never ask a trick or surprise question.
 If this does happen to you, you should stop the test immediately.

 This is really important, inconclusive means the person being tested is not guilty of whatever they have been accused of.
 It simply means we were not able to tell if they telling the truth or not.
 It’s not the same as a fail.